 As Brown notes, it was important for states before the 12th century to strive for consensus.
 However, in the 13th century, the rulers were no longer peace-builders of the old style.
-They became rulers that would impose a new "law and order" with a new kind of peace-building, a scholarly and based on Roman and Church law.27 One symbolic example of that is Frederick II, the Holy Roman Emperor.
+They became rulers that would impose a new law and order with a new kind of peace-building, one that was scholarly and based on Roman and Church law.27 One symbolic example of which is Frederick II, the Holy Roman Emperor.
 In his Constitutiones Regni Siciliae (or Liber Augustalis), the emperor states that he wants from his judges not arbitration, but infallible verdicts.
 In civil cases, once the point of dispute was decided upon, resolution after that was not permitted without the permission of the court.
 In criminal cases, it was possible for the parties to resolve disputes before going to the courts provided that no money exchanged hands, but as a rule resolutions were not permitted.
 Furthermore, if, after appearing in court, the parties resolved their dispute without the court's permission or order, the accuser was to pay a fine of 10 augustales, and if the resolution was conducted after the court had settled on the point of dispute a fine of 24 augustales to the state treasury.
-And if after paying money the court did not recognize the resolution, the suit was to continue (2.16).28 was neither as clear nor as dramatic as Brown insists.
-Coutumes de Beauvaisis clearly allows private wars, and the rights to sue or seek trial by combat by the bereaved are explicitly laid out in Sachsenspiegel.
-Furthermore, civil courts and resolutions continued to compliment each other.
-The appearance of a ruler that would impose law and order, in the true and newer since, would have to wait four more centuries.
+And if after paying money the court did not recognize the resolution, the suit was to continue (2.16).28